 Time will tell but with every increase in taxes, every bump in gas prices, every hike in tolls, every extra dollar charged to attend live games becomes more and more noticeable – more painful.

-Fans can’t control the taxes, cost of fuel or the Harbor Tunnel tariff.
+Fans can’t control the taxes, cost of fuel or the McHenry Tunnel tariff.
 But they can control their discretionary spending.

-I suppose I’m not quite at the breaking point to give up on the season tickets quite yet.
-But a thought that once had a snowball’s chance is no longer on the other side of the horizon.
+I suppose I’m not quite at the breaking point to give up on the season tickets yet.
+But a thought that once had a snowball’s chance is no longer a a blur on the horizon.

 Hot off the street